openebs-archive/openebs-docs/docs/jiva.md

 ------

 Jiva replicas are built using Linux sparse files, which support thin provisioning.
 Jiva does not maintain additional metadata to indicate which blocks are used.
 The block size is 4K.
-When a replica gets added at the controller, it creates an auto-generated snapshot(differencing disk).
+When a replica gets added to the controller, it creates an auto-generated snapshot(differencing disk).
 As the number of snapshots grows, the differencing disk chain could get quite long.
 To improve read performance, Jiva, therefore, maintains a read index table that records which differencing disk holds valid data for each 4K block.
 In the following figure, the volume has eight blocks.
 The read index table has eight entries and is filled up lazily as read operation takes place.
 A write operation writes the data on the latest file(head), deletes(fallocate) the corresponding block from the older snapshots(or differencing disks) and updates the index in the table, which now points to the live data.

 ![Longhorn read index](/docs/assets/Longhorn-blog-new.png)